zengm-games/zengm.com/basketball-gm.com/_posts/2019-11-09-game-simulation-ovr-beta.md

 - Player Ratings
 ---

+*Update 2019-11-13 - Everything in this blog post is now officially released!
+The original blog post follows:*

 I just updated [the beta site](https://beta.basketball-gm.com/) yet again.
 Most of the game simulation and stat changes were [already released there](https://old.reddit.com/r/BasketballGM/comments/dqoc8u/game_simulation_improvements_beta/), I just hadn't written a blog post about it.
 But now that I'm also making some minor changes to the ovr formula, I figured I should blog too.

 So here are all the changes in the beta: